livingdocsIO/livingdocs-cli/README.md

 _See code: [@oclif/plugin-help](https://github.com/oclif/plugin-help/blob/v2.2.1/src/commands/help.ts)_

-## `livingdocs project-config:download`
+## `livingdocs-cli project-config:download`

 Download a project configuration

 ```
 USAGE
-  $ livingdocs project-config:download
+  $ livingdocs-cli project-config:download

 OPTIONS
-  -d, --dist=dist           The folder or filename where to download to.
+  -d, --dist=dist           The folder where the output will be written.

   -h, --host=host           [default: http://localhost:9090] The livingdocs host.
                             Can be set by the environment variable 'LI_HOST'.